The role of the apical oxygen in cuprate high-temperature superconductors

 \subsection{Computational details}

-\paragraph{Structure optimisation -- } The study of Bi-based cuprates in their full structural complexity within our DFT+CDMFT framework poses a considerable challenge that we cannot overcome.
+\paragraph{Structure optimisation -- } The study of Bi-based cuprates in their full structural complexity within our density functional theory plus cluster dynamical mean-field theory (DFT+CDMFT) framework poses a considerable challenge that we cannot overcome.
 The primary difficulty stems from the long-range supermodulation of the crystal structure~\cite{levin1994, andersen2007, he2008, zou2020, omahony_electron_2022, jin2024}, which necessitates an enlarged effective unit cell containing several hundred atoms.
 Since our main goal is to isolate the effect of the apical distance $\dapi$, we decompose the Bi$_2$Sr$_2$CuO$_{6+\delta}$ (Bi-2201) supercell into a series of homogeneous tetragonal systems in which $\dapi$ is varied following values expected from experiments~\cite{omahony_electron_2022}.
 The resulting structures are subsequently relaxed within DFT + single-site DMFT while maintaining $\dapi$ constant, using the implementation of the eDMFT package~\cite{haule2010,haule2016,haule2018}.

 For the structure optimisation of Bi-2201, the correlated subspace contains both Cu-$d_{x^2-y^2}$ and $d_{z^2}$ orbitals.
-We use the hybridization-expansion continuous time quantum Monte Carlo solver of Ref.~\onlinecite{haule2007} with $U=12~\text{eV}$ and $J_{\rm Hund}=1~\text{eV}$ at the inverse temperature $\beta=50~\text{eV}^{-1}$, and the exact double-counting scheme of Ref.~\onlinecite{haule2015} with a mixture of Yukawa and dielectric screening
+We use the hybridization-expansion continuous time quantum Monte Carlo solver of Ref.~\onlinecite{haule2007} with $U=12~\text{eV}$ and $J_{\rm Hund}=1~\text{eV}$ at the inverse temperature $\beta=50~\text{eV}^{-1}$, and the exact double-counting (DC) scheme of Ref.~\onlinecite{haule2015} with a mixture of Yukawa and dielectric screening

-where $\lambda$ and $\epsilon$ are constant that can be uniquely determined from the value of $U$ and $J_{\rm Hund}$.
+where $\lambda$ and $\epsilon$ are constants that can be uniquely determined from the value of $U$ and $J_{\rm Hund}$.
 The radius of muffin-tins (RMT) was kept constant for all different homogeneous systems, with their values being given by the most constraining $\dapi$ value.
 During this step, a momentum grid of size 12x12x12 is used.
 Force convergence is reached when forces between all atoms (except apical oxygen, which is kept fixed) are smaller than 2.0 mRy/Bohr.